apyanzin-xsolla/ai-kit-eval-dashboard/README.md

 ## Skill Comparison

-This table compares all three variants on the same benchmark.
-Winner is selected between AI Kit and official docs because those are the two usable context strategies for production work.
+This table compares all three variants using the same benchmark.
+The winner is selected from the AI Kit, the official documentation and the 'No Context' strategy, as these are the three most suitable for production work.

 | Skill | AI Kit | Official Docs | No Context | Winner | AI Kit Safety | Docs Safety | No Context Safety | Notes |
 |---|---:|---:|---:|---|---:|---:|---:|---|